Quansight-Labs/free-threaded-compatibility/docs/porting.md

 }
 ```

-A variant for locking 2 objects at once is also available.
+A variant for locking two objects at once is also available.
 For more information
-about `Py_BEGIN_CRITICAL_SECTION`, please the the
+about `Py_BEGIN_CRITICAL_SECTION`, please see the
 [Python C API documentation on critical sections](https://docs.python.org/3.13/c-api/init.html#python-critical-section-api).